justinmajetich/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 # 0x00.
 Python - Hello, World
-This directory contains files created in response to tasks set forth in Holberton student project "0x15.
-C -  File I/O".
-These scripts utilize I/O system calls - such as `open`, `write`, `close`, etc. - to perform basic actions on files and text.
+This directory contains files created in response to tasks set forth in Holberton student project "0x00.
+Python - Hello, World".
+These scripts demonstrate a basic introduction to the Python programming language.

 #### Header File: lists.h